gthvn1/gthvn1.github.io/Readme.md

 # gthvn1.github.io

+- New version is in *[docs](https://github.com/gthvn1/gthvn1.github.io/tree/master/docs)*
+- Old version is in *[docs.old-site/](https://github.com/gthvn1/gthvn1.github.io/tree/master/docs.old-site)*

 ## New version

-New version is coming...
+This new version is for testing [Zig](https://ziglang.org/) and [WebAssembly](https://webassembly.org/).
+For the moment we just compute the Fibonnaci sequence to see how JS and Wasm interact.

 ---

 ## Old version...

 This old version was just used for testing clojurescript and reagent.
-The *docs/* repo has been renamed *docs.old-site/* and so it is not used anymore.

 ### Build & install
 - Repo created using `lein new figwheel-main hello-world.core -- --reagent`